 Use Good Study Habits

 UCI's LARC office offers free workshops and academic coaching and study tips & tools to enhance your study skills.
 Using good study habits reduces your overall workload, reduces stress, and helps you to learn more effectively and efficiently.

 Learn What Plagiarism Is and How to Correctly Cite

 Plagiarism is one of the most common forms of academic misconduct at UCI, and it can easily be avoided.
-Plagiarism occurs when you submit an assignment, a part of an assignment, or a creative work as your own when it was originally created by someone else.
+Plagiarism occurs when you submit an assignment, a part of an assignment, or a creative work as your own when it was originally created by someone else or by generative AI.
 Self-plagiarism occurs when you submit your own work for more than one class without permission from the instructors.
 UCI's Writing Center can provide support and resources to assist with effective writing and communication.